philrz/super/docs/commands/zq.md

 > **TL;DR** `zq` is a command-line tool that uses the [Zed language](../language/README.md) for pipeline-style search and analytics.  `zq` can query a variety of data formats in files, over HTTP, or in [S3](../integrations/amazon-s3.md) storage.
-It is particularly fast when operating on data in the Zed-native [ZNG](../formats/zng.md) format.
+It is particularly fast when operating on data in the [Super Binary](../formats/bsup.md) format.
 >
 > The `zq` design philosophy blends the query/search-tool approach of `jq`, `awk`, and `grep` with the command-line, embedded database approach